ArmanTheParman/Parmanode/README.md

 or Electrum with an Electrum Wallet, the better way would be to use a Linux machine, at least for now.

+## READ THE CODE

+I have added copious comments to the code so that a non-developer can read it in an instructional way and learn what's going on.
+I expect it shouldn't be that hard to follow.
+All commands in the code are executable manually in the terminal, so you can experiment and try out thins you see.

+I suggest using sofware called Visual Studio Code (VSC), as it colour codes everything and makes it easier to follow the syntax.
+Open the parmanode script folder that you download from GitHub and read the code in VSC softwrae.

 ## DRIVE STRUCTURE

 Internal drive: